zachwylde00/ethereum.solidity-repository/docs/060-breaking-changes.rst

   fallback function that is defined using the ``fallback`` keyword and a receive ether function defined using the ``receive`` keyword.
 If present, the receive ether function is called whenever there is no call data.
 The new fallback function is called when no other function matches.
-  In can be payable in which case it may accept value or non-payable in which case transactions not matching any other function which send value will revert.
+  It can be payable in which case it may accept value or non-payable in which case transactions not matching any other function which send value will revert.